Samuel Bowers: Early life

 Bowers was born on August 25, 1924, in New Orleans, Louisiana, to Samuel Bowers Sr., a salesman, and his wife Evangeline Bowers (née Peyton), daughter of a well-to-do planter.
-He had deep roots in the southern Mississippi—New Orleans area on both sides of his family.
+He had deep roots in the southern Mississippi–New Orleans area on both sides of his family.
 His maternal grandfather had a plantation while his father's father, Eaton J. Bowers, was a four-term Congressman from Mississippi's Gulf Coast.
 Representative Bowers was an explicitly virulent opponent of equality for African Americans.
 In a speech to the U.S. House of Representatives in 1904, during his freshman term, he said:

-Let me say to the gentleman from Massachusetts that it is evident that we have at least two theories as to how the negro should be dealt with.
-One may be termed his idea of the development by higher education, social equality, and the like, while the other might be dominated [sic] the Southern idea of the absolute segregation of the two races, the fitting the negro for that sphere and station which, based upon an experience born of more than a century's knowledge of him as a slave and nearly forty years' experience with him as a freedman, we believe he can acceptably and worthily fill, with absolute denial of social intercourse and with every restriction on his participation in political affairs and government that is permissible under the Federal Constitution...
-The restriction of suffrage was the wisest statesmanship ever exhibited in that proud Commonwealth...
-We have disfranchised not only the ignorant and vicious black but the ignorant and vicious white as well...

 Sam Bowers Jr. attended high school in Jackson, Mississippi.
-While a high school student, Bowers worked part-time at the newly established Mississippi School Book Depository in Jackson.
+While a high school student, Bowers worked part-time at Jackson's newly established Mississippi School Book Depository.
 He was among the first group of staff members hired after the state legislature approved of and passed a free textbook program championed by Governor Paul B. Johnson Sr. During World War II, he served in the United States Navy.
-Eventually, he settled in Laurel, Mississippi and started his own small business, Sambo Amusement Company, variously reported to be a pinball machine business and a vending machine business.
+Eventually, Bowers settled in Laurel, Mississippi.
+He started his own small business, Sambo Amusement Company, variously reported to be a pinball machine business and a vending machine business.